jbakse/site_builder/content/3D/index.md

 echo(a); // -> 2
 ```

 This takes some getting used to.
-It helps to keep the idea that variables are given their value before the script is run.
+It helps to keep in mind that variables are given their value before the script is run.
 The OpenSCAD manual goes into more detail about how [variables](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/The_OpenSCAD_Language#Variables) behave.